 - Try to remain calm.

-- Call one of the “Friends” volunteers (see phone numbers on reverse side).
+- Call one of the “Friends” volunteers (see phone numbers listed below).

 - It is best not to bathe, douche, change clothes, apply medication, or otherwise modify your appearance.
 Try not to urinate or defecate.
 Any of these actions could destroy evidence needed for later prosecution.

 - Seek medical attention.
 At the hospital emergency room you will receive necessary attention to your health and safety, including attention to physical injuries, sexually transmitted diseases, and pregnancy.
 The medical attention you receive will also gather evidence in case you choose to pursue legal prosecution—either immediately or at a later time.
 The hospital is required by law to report sexual assault to the police.
 Evidence collected however, is given to you .
 You decide whether to cooperate with legal prosecution.